emanuelhuber/RGPR/README.md

 * the only supported binary formats are the Sensors & Software file format (.DT1)
 * RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
 * the documentation is still incomplete (but check the tutorials)

+This is an ongoing project.
+If you have any questions, don't hesitate to contact me:

+emanuel.huber@alumni.ethz.ch

+Thank you!

 ## Online tutorials
 Check the companion website for more info, tutorials, etc.